Causal-net category: Quotient=epimorphism

 \subsection{Merging and coclique}

 In this and next two subsections, we introduce several special classes of vertex-coarse-grainings, which are characterized by their fibers.

-The following notion is parallel to that of a vertex-identification in ordinary graph theory. \begin{defn} A vertex-coarse-graining is called a \textbf{merging} if it has no contraction. \end{defn}
+The following notion is parallel to that of a vertex-identification in ordinary graph theory. \begin{defn} A vertex-coarse-graining is called a \textbf{merging} if it has no contractions. \end{defn}

-If $\lambda$ is a merging, then for any $v\in V(G_2)$, the fiber $\mathcal{F}(v)$ is discrete, i.e., a sub-causal-net with no edge.
+If $\lambda$ is a merging, then for any $v\in V(G_2)$, the fiber $\mathcal{F}(v)$ is discrete, i.e., a sub-causal-net with no edges.
 Clearly, a merging can be characterized as a vertex-coarse-graining with all fibers discrete.

 We say causal-net $H$ is a merging of $G$ if there is a merging $\lambda:G\to H$.
 Clearly, mergings are closed under composition, which implies that the merging relation is a partial order.

 For any causal-net $G$, its vertex set $V(G)$ equipped with the reachable order $\rightarrow$ is a poset, called the \textbf{vertex poset} of $G$, where the reachable order $v_1\to v_2$ means that there is a directed path starting from $v_1$ and ending with $v_2$.
 Two vertices $v_1$ and $v_2$ are called \textbf{comparable} if either $v_1\to v_2$ or $v_2\to v_1$; otherwise they are called \textbf{incomparable}. \begin{defn} A \textbf{coclique} (or \textbf{incomparable set}) of a causal-net is a subset of vertices with no two vertices comparable. \end{defn}